kematzy/conky/Conky-Man-Page.md

   > Executes a shell command and displays the output in conky.
 Warning: this takes a lot more resources than other variables.
 I'd recommend coding wanted behaviour in C/C++ and posting a patch.

 * `execbar (height),(width) command`
-  > Same as exec, except if the first value returned is a value between 0-100, it will use that number to draw a horizontal bar.
-The height and width parameters are optional, and default to the default_bar_height and default_bar_width config settings, respectively.
+  > Same as `exec`, except if the first value returned is a value between 0-100, it will use that number to draw a horizontal bar.
+The height and width parameters are optional, and default to the `default_bar_height` and `default_bar_width` config settings, respectively.

 * `execgauge (height),(width) command`
-  > Same as exec, except if the first value returned is a value between 0-100, it will use that number to draw a round gauge (much like a vehicle speedometer).
-The height and width parameters are optional, and default to the default_gauge_height and default_gauge_width config settings, respectively.
+  > Same as `exec`, except if the first value returned is a value between 0-100, it will use that number to draw a round gauge (much like a vehicle speedometer).
+The height and width parameters are optional, and default to the `default_gauge_height` and `default_gauge_width` config settings, respectively.

 * `execgraph command (height),(width) (gradient color 1) (gradient color 2) (scale) (-t) (-l)`
   > Draws a horizontally scrolling graph with values from 0-100 plotted on the vertical axis.
 All parameters following the command are optional.
 Gradient colors can be specified as hexadecimal values with no 0x or # prefix.
-Use the -t switch to enable a temperature gradient, so that small values are "cold" with color 1 and large values are "hot" with color 2.
-Without the -t switch, the colors produce a horizontal gradient spanning the width of the graph.
+Use the `-t` switch to enable a temperature gradient, so that small values are "cold" with color 1 and large values are "hot" with color 2.
+Without the `-t` switch, the colors produce a horizontal gradient spanning the width of the graph.
 The scale parameter defines the maximum value of the graph.
-Use the -l switch to enable a logarithmic scale, which helps to see small values.
-The default size for graphs can be controlled via the default_graph_height and default_graph_width config settings.
+Use the `-l` switch to enable a logarithmic scale, which helps to see small values.
+The default size for graphs can be controlled via the `default_graph_height` and `default_graph_width` config settings.
   >
   > If you need to execute a command with spaces, you have a couple options:
   >